JMSL Tutorial: MusicShape

 }

-You see that for example, the 50th value generated will be the result of adding centralValue to a random number between -50 and 50.
+You see that for example, the 50th value generated will be the result of adding centralValue

-View the source of this applet here.
+source of this example here.

-(C) 1997 Phil Burk and Nick Didkovsky, All Rights Reserved
+(C) Phil Burk and Nick Didkovsky, All Rights Reserved

 JMSL is based upon HMSL (C) Phil Burk, Larry Polansky and David Rosenboom.